Tawfik-JABER/Simple-Fight-Home-Page/README.md

 # Simple Fight Home Page
-A landing page talk about fighting sports,I create it using :
+A landing page talking about combat sports, I created it using :

     1-  HTML
     1-  CSS